richmahn/en_tn/gal/front/intro.md

 The following passage is the most significant textual issue in the Book of Galatians:

 * "Foolish Galatians, whose evil eye has harmed you?
 Was not Jesus Christ depicted as crucified before your eyes?"
 (3:1) The ULB, UDB, and the other modern versions have this reading.
-However, the King James version adds, "[so] that ye should not obey the truth."
-Translators are advised not to include this expression, because it was probably not original to the Book of Galatians.
+However, older versions of the Bible add, "[so] that ye should not obey the truth."
+Translators are advised not to include this expression.
+However, if in the translators' region there are older Bible versions that have the passage, the translators can include it.
+If it is translated, it should be put inside square brackets ([]) to indicate that it is probably not original to Galatians.
+(See: rc://en/ta/man/translate/translate-textvariants)

 (See: [[rc://en/ta/man/translate/translate-textvariants]])